RBVI/ChimeraX/docs/devel/environment.rst

     rsync
     unzip

+WSL
+===
+It is not recommended to use WSL to develop ChimeraX on Windows.
+Depending on the version of Linux chosen, ChimeraX may or may not work on WSL.
+Regardless, the use of ChimeraX on WSL is unsupported at this time.
+ChimeraX will launch on an Ubuntu 20.04 WSLg installation;
+however, floating windows are unresponsive (October 2022).

 Using the Windows Terminal
 ==========================
 To add a new profile to the Windows Terminal, first open it.
 Then, click